DynamicsAndNeuralSystems/pycatch22/README.md

 pip install pycatch22
 ```

-[If this doesn't work, make sure you are using the latest `setuptools`: `pip install setuptools --upgrade`.
+If this doesn't work, make sure you are using the latest `setuptools`: `pip install setuptools --upgrade`.
+If you come across errors with version resolution, you should try something like: `pip install pycatch22==0.4.2 --use-deprecated=legacy-resolver`.
-A manual install (bottom of this page) is a last resort.]
+[A manual install (bottom of this page) is a last resort.]

 ## Testing